-Ground-penetrating radar (GPR) is a highly specialised geophysical technique of subsurface imaging.
+Ground-penetrating radar (GPR) Gold Coast is a highly specialised geophysical technique of subsurface imaging.
 It outputs electromagnetic radiation waves into the ground to detect discontinuities such as utilities and objects.

 GPR is non-destructive and provides the valuable information you need prior to excavating.

-“Did you know it is illegal to drive a star picket, fence post, or even a clothes line into the ground without dial before you dig plans?
+“Did you know it is illegal to drive a star picket, fence post, or even a clothes line into the ground without Before You Dig plans?
 This goes for excavations or drilling on any property, whether it is a private or public property.”

 Ground-penetrating radar technology works by using electromagnetic radiation waves to identify all subsurface factors and tell you exactly what you are standing on.